openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     encData = counter || eccData || mlkemData || fixedInfo

     MB = KMAC256(domSeparation, encData, oBits, customizationString)

+Here, the inputs to KMAC256 have the meaning key, main input data, requested output length, and optional customization string in that order.

 Note that the values `eccKeyShare` defined in {{ecc-kem}} and `mlkemKeyShare` defined in {{mlkem-ops}} already use the relative ciphertext in the